jvail/vmapplet/README.md

 jupyter lab --notebook-dir=notebooks
 ```

-Then click 'build' if jupyter lab asks for building the pgljupyter plugin ... then wait till done.
+Then click `Build` if jupyter lab asks for building the pgljupyter plugin ... then wait till done.